Krassnig/krassnig.dev/projects/codedraw/index.md

 If you are interested in the detailed designed decision that shaped this library, consider reading my bachelor thesis on [CodeDraw: A Graphics Library for Novice Programmers](./CodeDraw%20Thesis.pdf).

-The following two programs are implemented using CodeDraw and porovide examples of how this library can be used.
+The following two programs are implemented using CodeDraw and provide examples of how this library can be used.

 ## Particle Gravity